jrosen48/utk-homepage/static/cv/rosenberg-cv-for-word.Rmd

 ### Peer-Reviewed Conference Presentations

+Schmidt, J. A., Rosenberg, J. M., & Beymer, P. N. (August, 2019). *Sources of Variability in Engagement: Exploring Situational, Personal, and Classroom Influences*.
+Poster presented at the annual meeting of the American Psychological Association, Chicago, IL.

 Greenhalgh, S. P., Huang, K., & Rosenberg, J. M. (2019, October).
 Understanding gaming communities and exploring learning opportunities: A computational grounded theory approach.
 Paper to be presented at the meeting of the Association for Educational Communications and Technology International Convention, Las Vegas, NV.

 Rosenberg, J. M, Beymer, P. N., Houslay, T. M., & Schmidt, J. A. (2019, April).
 Using a multivariate, multi-level model to understand how youths’ in-the-moment engagement predicts changes in youths’ interest.
 In M. Bernacki, A. Kaplan, and L. Linnenbrink-Garcia (Chairs), *Embracing and modeling the complex dynamics of motivation and engagement: Contextual, temporal, dynamic, and systematic*.
 Symposium conducted at the Annual Meeting of the American Educational Research Association, Toronto, CA. <a href = "https://osf.io/tk3dn/ "><img src="/logos/osf.png" style="width: 20px; height: 20px; margin-left: 1px;"/></a>